Do not go gentle into that good night,

 He has published a variety of books including ‘Alignment: A Study In Organizing Processes And Alignment Between Individual And Organizational Competencies’ and 'Another State of Mind: Perspectives from Wisdom Traditions on Management and Business'.
 Recipient of awards and research grants, he published peer-reviewed articles in journals including British Journal of Management, European Management Review, International Journal of HRM, International Journal of Hospitality Management, International Journal of Management Concepts and Philosophy, Journal of Management and Organization, International Journal of Contemporary Hospitality and Journal of Organizational Change Management.
 Also he has published a diversity of book chapters, management articles and conference proceedings.
 Besides that, Rob serves as an (associate) editor and reviewer for the international academic community (see for an overview the list of publications) including the position of Editor-in-Chief for M&O: Tijdschrift voor Management en Organisatie.

-Since 2016, Robert is also full professor management and organization at the Open University Netherlands.
-Also he is a visiting professor at different universities including Rijksuniversiteit Leiden and the Hotelschool The Hague.
+Since 2016, Blomme is also full professor management and organization at the Open University Netherlands.
+Also, he is a visiting professor at different universities including Rijksuniversiteit Leiden and the Hotelschool The Hague and holds his own consultancy practice.

 Also from 2001-2014 he worked in business as an interim manager and independent consultant.
 From 2005 until 2013 he served as chaired professor HRM (Lector) at the Hotelschool The Hague.